Seven convicted for Laxmanananda murder of 2008

 A court in Odisha Monday held seven people guilty of the murder of Swami Laxmananda Saraswati and four of his aides in Kandhamal district of Odisha in 2008, a prosecution lawyer said Monday.

 Special Additional District Session Judge R.K.
 Tose pronounced the verdict in his court at Phulbani, the headquarters of Kandhamal district, about 200 km from state capital Bhubaneswar, prosecution lawyer Bhagaban Mohanty told IANS.

 The quantum of sentence would be pronounced Oct 3, he said.

-The convicts were part of a mob of about 50 people who had attacked the swami and his aides, the lawyer said.
+The convicted people were all residents of the area, who were part of a mob of about 50 who had attacked the swami and his aides, the lawyer said.